 worker: python worker.py

-Additionally, provision an instance of Redis with the Redis To Go addon and deploy with a
+Additionally, provision an instance of Redis with the Heroku Data for Redis (heroku-redis) addon and deploy with a

 Once everything’s pushed up, scale your workers according to your needs: